sudoPom/CS-Notes/Year-3/Computer-Systems-COMP0019/Week-6/Processes-and-Virtual-Memory.md

 Similarly physical addresses consist of a PPO (which is the same as the VPO) and the VPN.

-The most significant bits of the address represents the page number (VPN/PPN) and the least significant $p$ bits represents the offset (VPO/PPO), where $p$ is the number of bits needed to represent the page size.
+The most significant $n-p$ bits of the address represents the page number (VPN/PPN) and the least significant $p$ bits represents the offset (VPO/PPO), where $p$ is the number of bits needed to represent a page and $n$ is the address size.

 To get an address from physical memory given a virtual address: ^17b5a8
 * The processor generates a virtual address and sends it to the MMU.